 07 of 10

 Rinse the reservoir, base, and ports thoroughly with clear, clean water for at least ten seconds to remove all chemical residue.
-This is especially critical if you've used soap or bleach to clean the feeder, as all traces of these products must be removed to keep hummingbirds safe.
+This is especially critical if you've used soap to clean the feeder, as all traces must be removed to keep hummingbirds safe.
 Rinse both the inside and outside of the feeder until there is no feeling or odor of chemicals remaining.
 Rinsing also clears away any other debris that was dislodged while cleaning.Continue to 8 of 10 below.

 08 of 10